Piramu03/Smartbus-/README.md

 ## Smart Bus Reservation System

-The Smart Bus Reservation System is a cloud-enabled web platform designed to make intercity travel smarter and more efficient.
+The Smart Bus Reservation System is a web platform designed to make intercity travel smarter and more efficient.
 It supports dynamic seat allocation, real-time booking updates, e-ticket delivery via email, and SMS notifications to enhance passenger experience.
-Built using Django, MongoDB, and AWS, the system ensures reliability, automation, and scalability.

 ## Key Features